fenago/ml-scikit-keras-tensorflow/labs/lab_5.md

 typically gives a lower bound to the solution of the primal problem, but under some conditions it can have the same solution as the primal problem.
-Luckily, the SVM problem happens to meet these conditions,^[6](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch05.html) so you can choose to solve the primal problem or the dual problem; both will have the same solution.
+Luckily, the SVM problem happens to meet these conditions, ^[6](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch05.html) so you can choose to solve the primal problem or the dual problem; both will have the same solution.
 [Equation 5-6] shows the dual form of the linear SVM objective (if you are interested